Sekilsgs2/Expresslrs_3.2_HT-CT62_sx1262/README.md

 After flashing - disconnect gnd from gpio 9 - and can using module as erls rx.
 200ghz and 100hz 8ch - not working with sx127x modules because not compatible at SF6.
 Working 100hz, 50hz, 25hz hybrid switches...

+After first flashing - can using wifi for next flashing methods..